-We ask that you be respectful of the garden, especially our trees, some of which need to be treated gently.
+We ask that you be respectful of the garden, including:

 The Arboretum property includes some hilly terrain.
 There is an ADA-approved paved walking path with less than 5% grade and benches strategically situated throughout the garden, but walking the Arboretum could prove challenging to those not in good health.
 We have two wheelchairs to lend out on a first-come, first-served basis, but we recommend you bring whatever accommodations are needed for the infirm and small children.
 The majority of the garden, including the Out on a Limb exhibit, is accessible from the paved pathways.
 We have wheelchair accessible restrooms in the Visitor Center.
 The seasonal dining facilities are also wheelchair accessible.